 retirement-plan-structure

-We’re continually reminded that we need to have a retirement plan.
+We’re continually reminded of the importance of having a retirement plan.
 But it’s clear that for someone in their 20s, planning will look quite different from someone in their 50s.
 And what about for someone who’s already retired?
 Let’s take a look at the three main stages of retirement planning.

 Early career: Start saving